winobes/winobes.github.io/_posts/2018-08-08-im-moving-to-sweden.md

 I think my work will mostly focus on lexical semantics.

 I'm particularly interested in looking at the social context of language change.
-Sociolinguistics have a concept of a [_speech community_](https://en.wikipedia.org/wiki/Speech_community) -- a group of people who share a set of linguistic conventions such as the meaning of certain words.
+Sociolinguists have this concept of a [_speech community_](https://en.wikipedia.org/wiki/Speech_community) -- a group of people who share a set of linguistic conventions, such as the meaning of certain words.
-Speech communities come in all sizes from as large as _speakers of English_ to as small as _a pair of close friends_.
+Speech communities come in all sizes, from as large as _speakers of English_ to as small as _a pair of close friends_.

 Speech communities can overlap or even "eavesdrop" on each other, resulting in the spread of novel linguistic conventions.
-Language changes in a larger community affects the language spoken in sub-communities Conversely, changes made to the language by a sub-community are sometimes adopted by the larger community.
+Change in a larger community affect the language spoken in sub-communities.
+Conversely, changes made to the language in a sub-community are sometimes adopted by the larger community.

 Linguistic variation (differences between communities) and linguistic change (differences within a community over time) are two sides of the same coin.
 Both are necessary for understanding questions like _where does semantic change come from?_ and _why are some changes adopted more broadly, while others aren't?_